 director in NASA's Mission Control, Kranz witnessed firsthand the making of history.
 He participated in the space program from the

 early days of the Mercury program to the last Apollo mission, and beyond.
-He endured the disastrous first years when rockets blew
+He endured the disastrous first years when rockets blew up

-it sometimes did, the controllers' only recourse was to rely on their skills and those of their teammates.
+sometimes did, the controllers' only recourse was to rely on their skills and those of their teammates.
 Kranz takes us inside

-Mission Control and introduces us to some of the whiz kids -- still in their twenties, only a few years out of college -- who had
+Mission Control and introduces us to some of the whiz kids -- still in their twenties, only a few years out of college -- who had to

-fascinating firsthand account written by a veteran mission controller of one of America's greatest achievements.
+firsthand account written by a veteran mission controller of one of America's greatest achievements.

 Sojourner: An Insider's View of the Mars Pathfinder Mission (2004) Andrew Mishkin